IdeaBridge/AapliDocumentation/pages/mydoc/homepage.md

 3. Account: Clicking on the "Account" option provides users with the ability to sign out from the Aapli admin page.
 4. The Home page is divided into two tabs: Operations and Configurations.
 The Operations tab is opened by default, providing access to various widgets and functionalities related to day-to-day operations within Aapli.

-{% include image.html file="Homepage.jpg" url="https://admin.aapli.co" alt="Home Page" caption="Home Page" %}
+{% include image.html file="Homepage.jpg" class="docimage" url="https://admin.aapli.co" alt="Home Page" caption="Home Page" %}